 What would you do if you saw two functions that were character-for-character identical except for the use of 5 in one version and 10 in the other?
 Your instinct would be to create a version of the function that took a value as a parameter, then call the parameterized function with 5 or 10 instead of replicating the code.
 Your instinct serves you well!
 Here's a first pass at doing that for SquareMatrix:

-'''

-template<typename T> // size-indepen

-class SquareMatrixBase { // square matrix
+template<typename T> // size-independent base class for class SquareMatrixBase { // square matrices protected:

-protected:

-...

-void invert(std::size_t matrixSize); // invert matrix

-'''